Multiplicative formality of operads and Sinha's spectral sequence for long knots: Introduction

 \begin{defi} A morphism $f:\oper\to\aoper\in\OPER$ is called \textit{a weak equivalence} if the chain map $f_n:\oper(n)\to\aoper(n)$ at each arity $n\geq 0$ is a quasi-isomorphism.
 For an operad $\oper\in\OPER$ we define an operad $H_*(\oper)$ as follows: We put $H_*(\oper)(n)=H_*(\oper(n))$, where the right hand side is the usual homology group considered as a complex with the zero differential.
 The composition of $H_*(\oper)$ is induced by that of $\oper$.
 The construction $\oper\mapsto H_*(\oper)$ is natural for a morphism of operads.
 We say a morphism $f:\oper\to\aoper\in\OPER$ is \textit{relatively formal} if there exists a chain of commutative squares in $\OPER$:

 where each horizontal arrow is a weak equivalence.
 A \textit{multiplicative operad} is an operad $\oper$ equipped with a morphism $\A\to \oper$.
+A morphism of multiplicative operads is a morphism of operads under $\A$.
 We say a multiplicative operad $f:\A\to\oper\in\OPER$ is \textit{multiplicatively formal} if it is relatively formal and one can take a chain of commutative squares connecting $f$ and $H_*(f)$ such that each horizontal morphism between sources is the identity (under the canonical identification $H_*(\A)=\A$). \end{defi}

 Let $C_*(\K_d)$ denote the chain operad of the Kontsevich operad with $\field$-coefficients.
-We regard $C_*(\K_d)$ as a multiplicative operad with the induced morphism. \begin{thm}[\cite{LV} and (2.5) of \cite{LTV}] When $d\geq 3$ and $\field=\R$, $C_*(\K_d)$ is relatively formal. \end{thm} The non-relative formality of $C_*(\K_d)$ (or little $d$-cubes operad) was proved first by Tamarkin \cite{tamarkin} for $d=2$ and later by Kontsevich \cite{kontsevich} for general $d$ (see \cite{LV} and \cite{HLTV} for detailed descriptions of Kontsevich's proof).
+A fixed linear embedding $\R\to \R^d$ induces a morphism $\K_1\to \K_d$ of operads.
+Composing this morphism with the morphism from the (topological) associative operad $\A^{top}$ to $\K_1$ which takes the unique point to the configuration whose numbering is consistent with the order of $\R$, we obtain a morphism $\A^{top}\to \K_d$.
+This morphism naturally induces a morphism $\A\to C_*(\K_d)$ in $\OPER$ and we regard $C_*(\K_d)$ as a multiplicative operad with this morphism.
+The following theorem is a special case of the main theorem of Lambrechts and Voli\'c \cite{LV}. \begin{thm}[\cite{LV} ] When $d\geq 3$ and $\field=\R$, the morphism $\A\to C_*(\K_d)$ is relatively formal. \end{thm} (More precisely speaking, in \cite{LV} the relative formality of Fulton-MacPherson operad is proved but Theorem \ref{Trelativeformality} immediately follows from it using the diagram (2.5) of \cite{LTV})\\ The usual (absolute) formality of $C_*(\K_d)$ (or little $d$-cubes operad) was proved first by Tamarkin \cite{tamarkin} for $d=2$ and later by Kontsevich \cite{kontsevich} for general $d$ (see \cite{LV} and \cite{HLTV} for detailed descriptions of Kontsevich's proof).
 The relative version in the above theorem was proved by Lambrechts and Voli\'c \cite{LV} verifying the quasi-isomorphisms sketched by Kontsevich commute with the morphisms of operads.
-To obtain the collapse from Theorem \ref{Trelativeformality}, the authors of \cite{LTV} introduced a partial generalization of the construction of Gerstenhaber-Voronov and McClure-Smith applicable to any morphism of operads.
+But their diagram does not show the multiplicative formality of Kontsevich operads as it contains the chain operad of Stasheff's associahedra. \\ To obtain the collapse from Theorem \ref{Trelativeformality}, the authors of \cite{LTV} introduced a partial generalization of the construction of Gerstenhaber-Voronov and McClure-Smith applicable to any morphism of operads.
 Though it is a very general construction and should have other applications, their proof is somewhat complicated and does not work for $d=3$.
 On the other hand, as pointed out in \cite{LTV}, if $C_*(\K_d)$ is multiplicatively formal, the collapse easily follows from it.
 We prove this is true (the proof is given in section \ref{Sformality}) :